Rapiders/react-hooks/.github/CONTRIBUTING.md

 We welcome contribution from everyone in the community. you can use English and [Korean](https://github.com/Rapiders/react-hooks/tree/main/.github/CONTRIBUTING.ko.md)

+## Fork

+1. If you wish to contribute, first fork this repository.
+2. Once your work is complete, open a PR to the main branch.
+3. To be merged, it must receive at least one approval from a maintainer.

 ## Issue

 You can contribute to library via: